anna-luyufeng/blog/resume/en.md

    Use the template [eleventy-high-performance-blog](https://www.industrialempathy.com/posts/eleventy-high-performance-blog/) which is based on [Eleventy](https://www.11ty.dev/) (a static site generator).
 Use Vercel to deploy.
 2. **2019 The F2E 2nd Weekly Challenge・Hexschool**
    [anna-luyufeng/2019-thef2e](https://github.com/anna-luyufeng/2019-thef2e)
    Self-challenge with 1 topic per week in 9 weeks.
 Use Vue.js to develop.
-The complete projects: [Pomodoro](https://anna-luyufeng.github.io/2019-thef2e/week1/), [Room Reservation](https://anna-luyufeng.github.io/2019-thef2e/week6/), [Anonymous Chat Room](https://anna-luyufeng.github.io/2019-thef2e/week7/).

 -----